-Retrograde ejaculation occurs when semen enters the bladder instead of going out through the urethra during ejaculation.
+Retrograde ejaculation occurs when semen goes backward into the bladder.
+Normally, it moves forward and out of the penis through the urethra during ejaculation.

 Retrograde ejaculation is uncommon.
 It most often occurs when the opening of the bladder (bladder neck) does not close.
-This causes semen to go backwards into the bladder rather than forwards out of the penis.
+This causes semen to go backward into the bladder rather than forward out of the penis.

 Retrograde ejaculation may be caused by: